reubenstr/ElectroPup/README.md

 - 6s Li-Ion battery, ~74wH
 - 4.5kg

-ElectroPup uses Python, however, for quadruped robot using ROS2 see my previous quadruped project [Zuko](https://github.com/reubenstr/zuko).
+ElectroPup's control system is coded in Python.
+For a ROS2 based quadruped, see my previous project [Zuko](https://github.com/reubenstr/zuko).

+---

 # Docs

 See the docs directory for a setup guide, bill of materials (BOM), 3D printed parts info, and miscellaneous design notes.

+---

 # UI

 <img src="images/electro-pup-ui-live.png" width="800">

-The UI shows the status of the entire system: quadruped joint positions, subsystem status, motor information, inputs, sensors, loop times, etc. The above imags shows the simulated quadruped overlapped with real quadruped (based on motor feedback).
+The UI shows the status of the entire system: quadruped joint positions, subsystem status, motor information, inputs, sensors, loop times, etc. The above image shows the simulated quadruped overlapped with real quadruped (based on motor feedback).

 <img src="images/electro-pup-ui-sim.png" width="800">

-The UI works in dev mode to aid in trajectory development.
-The above image shows the virtual circle  the feet follow to walk in a circle and the bezier curves used for moving the feet up and down.
+The above image shows a virtual circle the feet follow to walk in a circle and the bezier curves used for moving the feet up and down.

-The UI is built using React Native Framework using Expo and runs on web.
+The UI is built from the React Native Framework using Expo and runs on web.
 The app will run on Android without the plot.
+The entire system runs in dev mode so you can run the simulation and UI from a development PC without physical hardware.

+---

 # Kinematics